TanJinWen-NP/Asignment01/README.md

 ## Testing
 Contact Form
-- When trying to submit both forms, elements did not disappear.
+* When trying to submit both forms, elements did not disappear.

-Looks fine for most laptop and desktop screens, but not for mobile view/much smaller screens.
+* Looks fine for most laptop and desktop screens, but not for mobile view/much smaller screens.

-Elements are not responding even with media queries and responsive units.
+* Elements are not responding even with media queries and responsive units.
+* Ignore duplicate ID, necessary for styling.

 ## Credits